kororaproject/kp-documentation/UsingKorora/Using-Korora.md

 <a name="using-korora"></a>
 # Using Korora

-Details on how to use your system coming soon!
+Details on how to use your Korora system.
+More coming soon!